 - a.
 First face-to-face appointment shall occur no later than 10 business days of initial contact. - b.
-Timely access data will be submitted to the Quality Assurance Manager or designee weekly by 12:00 p.m. every Friday.
+Timely access data will be submitted to the Quality Assurance Manager or designee by the 10th of the month for the prior month of services.